Yurie Nagashima: Career

+In 2023, Nagashima created the School of Care at Minatomachi Art Table in Nagoya where she worked with participants from the public around the themes of well-being from a feminist perspective.

 Photography Monographs

 Nagashima has published numerous important photography monographs that deal with the family, gender, identity and sexuality, such as Senaka no kioku (2009) (literally translated, "Memories of a back" which hints at childhood where children are carried on their mother's backs).
 The series depicts biographical stories from her childhood.

 Photobooks are an important format in the history of Japanese photography.
 This format became more important than prints starting in the 1960s due to the quality of design, printing and materials.